DongDongSunny/tron-docker-main/private_net/README.md

 ```
 seed.node = {
   ip.list = [
-    # used for docker deployment, to connect containers in tron_witness defined in docker-compose.yml
+    # used for docker deployment, to connect containers in tron-witness defined in docker-compose.yml
-    "tron_witness1:18888",
+    "tron-witness1:18888",
-    "tron_witness2:18888",
+    "tron-witness2:18888",
     ...
   ]
 }